moDevsome/LAMP-Server/README.md

 ## HOW TO USE

-### First step, download a Debian 10 image from Docker Hub.
+### First step, Download the src files from this repository

-`docker pull debian:10`
+Put these 3 files : "Dockerfile", "lamp-start.sh" and "virtualhost.py" into a folder.

+[BUILD FOLDER] => The path of the folder where you put the 3 files

+Them, build the docker image
+`cd [BUILD FOLDER]`
+`docker build -t lamp.`

 ### Second step, create your container
 [PROJECT NAME] => Name of you project
 [LOCAL FOLDER] => Path of your local folder shared with the container

-`docker run -it --name [PROJECT NAME] -v [LOCAL FOLDER]:/var/www/html -p 80:80 debian:10`
+`docker run -it --name [PROJECT NAME] -v [LOCAL FOLDER]:/var/www/html -p 80:80 lamp:latest`

 ### Third step, execute the LAMP installation
-Once your container is started and you terminal is logged to the shell of the virtual machine, you can download the following files : "lamp.sh" and "virtualhost.py" from this repository, and paste these files at the root of your local folder.

-After that, execute `bash /var/www/html/lamp.sh`
+Once your container is started for the time, a setup script will be lauched.

-Let the process run... till you'll need to provide some anwser during the MySQL installation.
+Select the PHP version, provide the name of your website... and let the process run... till you'll need to provide some anwser during the MySQL installation.
 You can keep the default configuration, or edit the configuration by reading the instruction.

 ### Final step